Suncor Energy (SU) Gains As Market Dips: What You Should Know

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 3.89% lower.
-Suncor Energy currently has a Zacks Rank of #3 (Hold).
+Suncor Energy is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Suncor Energy is holding a Forward P/E ratio of 7.71.
-This represents a discount compared to its industry's average Forward P/E of 8.23.
+In terms of valuation, Suncor Energy is currently trading at a Forward P/E ratio of 7.96.
+This valuation marks a discount compared to its industry's average Forward P/E of 8.93.

 The Oil and Gas - Integrated - Canadian industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 124, putting it in the top 49% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 107, which puts it in the top 42% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.